Hafza-Azeem/Islamiyat/001 - Section - Pillars of Islam/04 - Chapter - Hajj.md

 ***"Turn your faces in the direction of the sacred mosque, wherever you are, turn your faces in that direction."***

 Nowadays on the 8th of ZiLHaji Muslims rush to the Holy Kaaba and perform Tawaaf-e- Qudum that is 7 circulations around the Holy Kaaba starting from the black stone and ending at the black stone.
 This is done in an anti-clockwise manner.
 Puring Tawaaf Muslims kiss the block stone either physically or symbolically.
 Then they perform. private prayer (dua) at Multazim (between the doors of Holy Kaaba and black stone).
-Then they perform two nafl prayer at the place of Ibrahim which is the place where Hazrat Ibrahim stood i while rebuilding the Holy Kaaba and his footprints have been preserved there.
-Then between 10th and 12th of ZPLHajj, Muslims perform Tawaaf-e-Ziarat that is the Jus 3rd obligation of Haji.
-Before leaving Makkah Muslims at perform Tawaaf-e-wpd. (farewell Tawaaf),
+Then they perform two nafl prayer at the place of Ibrahim which is the place where Hazrat Ibrahim stood  while rebuilding the Holy Kaaba and his footprints have been preserved there.
+Then between 10th and 12th of ZiLHajj, Muslims perform Tawaaf-e-Ziarat that is the 3rd obligation of Haji.
+Before leaving Makkah Muslims perform at Tawaaf-e-wid. (farewell Tawaaf)

 ***2. Ihram:***
  Ihram is a state of spiritual purity which Muslims enter when beginning their pilgrimage.
 Due to this they